+1-888-SITEOWL

 5 Tips to Ace Your Internal Project Kickoff Meeting

-It’s easy for details to get lost in the confusion that accompanies the early stages of a new project.
+It’s easy for details to get lost in the confusion accompanying the early stages of a new physical security project.

-Consolidating key information and creating a solid project plan are essential for your team to be successful.
+Consolidating key information and creating a solid project plan is essential for your team’s success.
 If you’re unprepared before you meet the client, your team comes across as confused and unprepared to your paying customers.
 That’s a bad look for integrators wanting to win more business per customer account.

 That’s why your internal project kickoff meeting is so important.
 By taking the time to share information and consolidate objectives, you can align your team and gain buy-in around the project scope.

 But all meetings aren’t created equal.
-Here are 5 tips to help you take your internal project kickoff meeting to the next level.
+Here are five tips to help you take your internal project kickoff meeting to the next level.

 1. Determine your meeting triggers